 Strengths

-• +Tightest editorial voice in international journalism
++Tightest editorial voice in international journalism

-• +Espresso daily briefing
++Espresso daily briefing app for short morning reads

 Trade-offs

-• No US-specific daily news
+−No US-specific daily news

-• Single voice can feel monolithic
+−Single editorial voice can feel monolithic over time

 Digital

-$24.99/mo or $189/yr
+$24.99/mo or $189/yr Annual

 Format